dsnezhkov/zombieant/README.md

      ... */
 ```

 Remember `cgo` shim?
-We can invoke *any* modeule with the chained preloader:
+We can invoke *any* module with the chained preloader:

 Example:
 ```sh